 If you missed the spring jury deadline you may register for the 2019 Fall Jury Review Session.

 Jurying is required for Artisans (Visual, Food & Craft) and Creative Service Partners.
 This jury session is only for Creative Service Partners, if you are applying as an Artisan please register for your unique jury session here.

 Jury panels, made up of professionals from relevant fields, will decide about acceptance into the program after reviewing your application materials, including the required images and the information you complete when registering for the jury session.

 Renewing members must undergo jurying at least once every five years.

-Creative Service Partners’ applications and related images are evaluated on artistic/technical merit (80 percent), marketability (20 percent).
+Creative Service Partners’ applications and related images are evaluated on artistic/technical merit (80 percent) and marketability (20 percent).